-1C BC Group of 4 Terracotta Animals
+1st Century BC Group of 4 Terracotta Animals from Indus Valley

 PRESENTING a STUNNING piece of Southeast Asian Antiquity, namely, a Group of 4 Terracotta Animals from the First Century B.C to First Century A.D.

-These pieces has impeccable Provenance !
+These pieces has impeccable Provenance!

 They were purchased by a Private Dallas Collector at Christie’s New York Auction on 16th September 2008.
 Sale Number 2024, Lot No. 360.